-- 3.1 The Panel elects a Chairperson and Vice-chairpersons at the end of its regular sessions with up to three vice-chairpersons providing geographical representation.
-Elections will be decided by a simple majority if a quorum of Panel members is present at the session.
-A quorum will consist of six (one member from a country) Panel members.
-If a quorum is not present at the regular meeting, elections will be by unanimous vote. - 3.2 The elected Chairperson leads the DBCP during the next inter-sessional period within principles and financial limits defined by the Panel, and chairs the next Panel Session.
-The Chairperson is supported by the WMO-IOC Joint Secretariat and the DBCP Executive Board, which is responsible for the day-to-day management of the Programme within the guidelines set at the regular meeting of Panel members.
-The Terms of Reference of the Executive Board are provided in Appendix III to this document. - 3.3 The Panel has a full-time Technical Coordinator who is employed by WMO and whose position is fully financed by voluntary contributions from Panel members or other contributors.
-A goal of the Panel is to sustain the position of the DBCP Technical Coordinator for the longer term, however this is subject to the availability of funds, and subject to specific contract limitations with WMO. - 3.4 The Technical Coordinator acts as the focal point for the Programme and carries out the directives of the Panel, as appropriate, during the inter-sessional period.
-Upon the Panel's decision, the Technical Coordinator may work for other related programmes to assist their implementation.
-Tasks and duties of the Technical Coordinator are detailed under section 4 of this document, and the Terms of Reference of the Technical Coordinator are given in Appendix IV.

-- 3.5 By a decision at the 24th session, the Technical Coordinator works a third of his/her time on the OceanSITES Project Office support. - 3.6 In case the Technical Coordinator wishes to quit the position, he/she would be required to inform the Panel as soon as possible, and preferably at least six months in advance, to assist in the recruitment and training of his/her successor, in order to ensure as full continuity as possible in the work of the Panel's Technical Coordinator. - 3.7 Within one month of the conclusion of the annual session, the Chair reviews the, programme of work for the Technical Coordinator, prioritises tasks and discusses execution details with the Technical Coordinator as agreed at the previous Session. - 3.8 The Technical Coordinator shall then undertake the tasks as proposed by the Chair and report to the next Panel Session. - 3.9 The Chair will also finalise updates to the DBCP Implementation Strategy including reference to the Capacity Building efforts being undertaken by the Panel after seeking feedback from Panel members. - 3.10 The Technical Coordinator will maintain close links with the Ship Observations Team (SOT) Coordinator so that support on deployment opportunities can be obtained from the Ship of Opportunity Programme (SOOP) Implementation Panel (SOOPIP) and the Voluntary Observing Ship (VOS) Panel (VOSP) of the SOT. - 3.11 The Secretariat will maintain a list of national contact points for the DBCP and within other relevant bodies with potential for involvement in DBCP activities. - 3.12 The current membership and contact details for the DBCP Executive are listed at http://www.jcomm.info/index.php?option=com_oe&task=viewGroupRecord&groupI D=146.
+- principles and financial limits defined by the Panel, and chairs the following two Panel Sessions.
+The Chairperson is supported by the WMO Secretariat and the DBCP Executive Board, which is responsible for the day-to-day management of the Programme within the guidelines set at the regular meeting of Panel members. - 3.5 Executive Board membership includes the chairpersons of the Task Team on Environmental Stewardship (TT-ES) and the Task Team on User Engagement (TT-UE).
+Executive Board members, except for the two Task Team (TT) Chairs are elected by the Panel.
+TT Chairs are selected following the respective Terms of Reference of the TTs.
+The Terms of Reference of the Executive Board are provided in Appendix III to this document. - 3.6 The Panel has a full-time Technical Coordinator who is employed by WMO and whose position is fully financed by voluntary contributions from Panel members or other contributors.
+A goal of the Panel is to sustain the position of the DBCP Technical Coordinator for the longer term, however this is subject to the availability of funds, and subject to specific contract limitations with WMO. - 3.7 The Technical Coordinator acts as the focal point for the Programme and carries out the directives of the Panel, as appropriate, during the inter-sessional period.
+Upon the Panel's decision, the Technical Coordinator may work for other related programmes and OceanOPS to assist their implementation.
+Generic tasks and duties of the Technical Coordinator are detailed under section 4 of this document, and the Terms of Reference of the Technical Coordinator are given in Appendix IV. - 3.8 By a decision at the 24th DBCP session, the Technical Coordinator works a third of his/her time in support of OceanSITES. - 3.9 If the Technical Coordinator wishes to resign from the position, he/she would be required to inform the Panel as soon as possible, and preferably at least six months in advance, to assist in the recruitment and training of his/her successor, in order to ensure as full continuity as possible in the work of the Panel's Technical Coordinator. - 3.10 Within one month of the conclusion of the annual session, the Chair reviews the programme of work for the Technical Coordinator, prioritises tasks and discusses execution details with the Technical Coordinator as agreed at the previous Session. - 3.11 The Technical Coordinator shall then undertake the tasks as proposed by the Chair and report to the next Panel Session. - 3.12 The Chair will also finalise updates to the Implementation Plan (to be developed) of the DBCP Strategy including reference to the Capacity Building efforts being undertaken by the Panel after seeking feedback from Panel members. - 3.13 The Technical Coordinator will maintain close links with the other network coordinators within the OceanOPS team. - 3.14 The Technical Coordinator will maintain a list of national contact points for the DBCP and within other relevant bodies with potential for involvement in DBCP activities. - 3.15 The current membership and contact details for the DBCP Executive are listed at https://oceanexpert.org/group/146.